 The Bachelor of Health Science degree in Community Health from GSU is designed to provide you with the broad-based educational background you’ll need to design and implement programs that increase the quality, availability and effectiveness of health and wellness promotions.

 The goal?
 Improved quality of life for aging adults and the community at large.

-The program is comprehensive.
+The program is comprehensive:

-- We take our students through epidemiology.
+- We take you through epidemiology.